RayHightower/rayhightower.github.octo-broken/source/_posts/2013-10-31-tohtml-using-vim-code-snippets-in-keynote-presentations.markdown

 :w ~/Desktop/convertedrakefile.html
 ```

-Open the converted in a web browser.
+Open the converted file in a web browser.

-{% imgcap center /images/rakefile-browser.png Rakefile in Chrome. %}
+{% imgcap middle /images/rakefile-browser.png Rakefile in Chrome. %}

 Copy and paste the text from the browser into Keynote.

 If the code looks washed out when you paste it into Keynote, you have a few alternatives:
-# Start with a lighter background in Vim at the beginning.
+1. Start with a lighter background in Vim at the beginning, or
-# Darken the background in Keynote by using the Keynote inspector.
+1. Darken the background in Keynote by using the Keynote inspector.

 ###The Finished Slide
 Here's the finished product looks like.
 All set for Saturday's presentation.

-osxfinished.png
+{% imgcap middle /images/osxfinished.png The final snippet. %}

 ###Easier Method?
-It wouldn't surprise me if there was an easier way to get this done.
-If you know of one, feel free to mention it in the comments below.
+There is probably an easier way to do this.
+If you know the answer, feel free to mention it in the comments below.
 Thanks!